etal/cnvkit/doc/pipeline.rst

 =====================================   ===========

-For homogeneous samples of known ploidy, you can calculate cutoffs from scatch by log-transforming the integer copy number values of interested, plus .5 (for rounding), divided by the ploidy.
+For homogeneous samples of known ploidy, you can calculate cutoffs from scatch by log-transforming the integer copy number values of interest, plus .5 (for rounding), divided by the ploidy.
 For a diploid genome::

     >>> import numpy as np